 Ice bombs are one of the easiest things to create inside of Minecraft Education Edition.
 All you need to do is combine four Sodium Acetate compounds and it will appear in your inventory.
 This block acts like an ender pearl and an egg as it is a projectile that turns water into ice!

-Get started with Minecraft Education Edition Mods
+Get Started With Free Minecraft Education Edition

 Written by Create & Learn instructor Gabrielle Cindric.
 Gabrielle is a Computer Science student by day and a STEM instructor by night.
 In her free time, she enjoys playing video games and hanging out with her poodle Bailey and cat Asphalt.